johnhenry/liedenticon/docs/readme.md

 #### PNG ModuClassle

-The PNG module will generate a base64 string by default with a pre-amble attached.
+The PNG module will generate a base64 string by default with a preamble attached.

 ```javascript
 console.log(new SVG("...")); //logs "data:image/svg+png;base64,..."
 ```

-Passing a falsy parameter to "toString" method will drop the pre-amble.
+Passing a falsy parameter to "toString" method will drop the preamble.

 ```javascript
 console.log(new SVG("...").toString(false)); //logs "..."